 This one appears to be in fine original condition.

 It comes with the inward-facing rear seats.
-My family had a Chevrolet with a rear-facing bench, which I think was best – my sister and I might have launched an all-out war if we were forced to face each other from Pennsylvania to Disney World.
+My family had a Chevrolet with a rear-facing bench, which I think was best – my sister and I might have launched an all-out war if we were forced to face each other in the interstate trek from Pennsylvania to Florida’s EPCOT Center.